srg-imperial/GrayC/ISSTA-2023-AE/README.md

 We first measure coverage for the whole llvm test suite (git ) using the set of scripts above (./coverage/llvm-test-suite/2-download-git-llvm-wt-rt.sh, ./coverage/0-install-csmith-llvm-ninja-cov.sh, ./coverage/llvm-test-suite/3-llvm-testsuite-reg-cov.sh, ./coverage/4-gen-statistic-gcov-diff-tab_gfauto.sh).

 Then we measure coverage with the fuzzed corpus too (setA), filter statically or dynamically invalid programs, cross with the coverage from script 4 and reduce the test case if possible.

+Bug Rate:
+	This table describes the total confirmed unique bugs found by each tool during 24 h of fuzzing (union over 10 repetitions) in the middle- and front-end components.
+In the script, we will summarised the number of bugs found per unique error message, however, to properly classify these into UNIQUE BUGS, there is a manual stage of the LLVM developers feedback (that is, present the bug and ask if it is unique, and get a confirmation by the bug reporting system of LLVM, which no one (yet) can automate!).
 --- END of Old text ---